KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 - distinguishes **centropic / entropic motion**,
 - reconstructs **recursion arcs**,
 - corrects **layer conflation**,
-- and reveals the **dual-tree architecture** beneath cultural narration.
+- and reconstructs the bifurcal architecture beneath cultural narration.

 Structural Mythophysics does not replace **Structural Forensics**.
 It provides a metaphysical grammar used *within* mythic forensic analysis.